-- (A) The accuser and the accused are entitled to the same opportunities to have others present during a disciplinary proceeding - (B) Both the accuser and the accused shall be informed of the outcome of any institutional proceeding brought alleging a sex offense.
-This does not constitute a violation of the Family Educational Rights and Privacy Act.
-For purpose of this requirement, the outcome of a disciplinary proceeding means only the institution's final determination with respect to the alleged sex offense and any sanction that is imposed against the accused. - (C) Disciplinary proceeding means only the institution's final determination with respect to the alleged sex offense and any sanction that is imposed against the accused. - (vii) Sanctions the institution may impose following a final determination of an institutional disciplinary proceeding regarding rape, acquaintance rape, or other forcible or non-forcible sex offenses
+- (9) A statement of policy regarding the possession, use and sale of alcoholic beverages and enforcement of state underage drinking laws. - (A) Disciplinary proceeding means only the institution's final determination with respect to the alleged sex offense and any sanction that is imposed against the accused. - (ii) Sanctions the institution may impose following a final determination of an institutional disciplinary proceeding regarding rape, acquaintance rape, or other forcible or non- forcible sex offenses